-Are you struggling to keep up at work?
-Here are some time management tips for staying calm and focused when faced with competing demands in office support jobs.
+Are you struggling to keep up in your office support jobs?
+Here are some time management tips for staying calm and focused when faced with competing demands as an administrative professional.

-Your assignment requires you to support three busy executives.
+Scenario: Your assignment requires you to support three busy executives.
 Each has given you a project that must be completed by 9 a.m. on Monday.
 You want to do a good job, but how can you effectively prioritize at work so that it all gets done, done right and done on time?
-These three time management tips will help you with your workload:

 Discuss details and deadlines with managers to come up with a workable situation that satisfies everyone.

-By asking questions, you may discover one manager only needs a report summary for a 10 a.m. conference call, not the full report.
-Learn how to effectively communicate with each boss so you can get a better understanding of individual goals.
+By asking questions, you can clarify priorities and may discover one manager only needs a report summary for a 10 a.m. conference call, not the full report.

 Get communication tips to help you convey what you mean effectively and with confidence.